 The administration and staff will enforce this dress code consistently and fairly.
 If there is a concern regarding the student dress, a staff member will ask the student to go to the front office to address the issue.
-The student and front office staff member will discuss the concern, and if deemed necessary, the student will be provided appropriate clothing to change into or may wait int the office for appropriate clothing to be brought to them.
-Administration will have a discussion with the student regarding how to create an environment for success as well as potential consequences if there are further dress code concerns.
+The student and front office staff member will discuss the concern, and if deemed necessary, the student will be provided appropriate clothing to change into.
+The administration will have a discussion with the student regarding how to create an environment for success as well as potential consequences if there are further dress code concerns.
 School dress is expected at school and all school functions.
 Requests for exceptions to the dress code should be brought to the school administration.